Gobutsu/Conan/readme.md

 -m is for importing a .mbox file
 ```

-When using Conan, you should choose between -i and -m.
+When using Conan, you should choose between -e and -m.
 `-m` is ideal if you've got a lot of emails in your mailbox, as it will be significantly faster.
-`-i` is ideal if you don't want to export your mailbox to a file.
+`-e` is ideal if you don't want to export your mailbox to a file.

 ### 📥 Using -e
 You will need to enter a password to login to your mailbox.